Abingworth

 Convertible Note in 2015

-Tobira Therapeutics, Inc. is a biotechnology company focused on the research, development, and commercialization of antiviral compounds aimed at treating serious infectious diseases.
-Founded in 2006 and based in Princeton, New Jersey, the company specializes in the development of TBR-652 and TBR-220 antagonists, which are designed for the treatment of HIV/AIDS, hepatitis, and other related infectious conditions.
-Through its innovative approach, Tobira Therapeutics aims to address critical health challenges associated with these diseases.
+Tobira Therapeutics, Inc. is a biotechnology company based in Princeton, New Jersey, focused on the research, development, and commercialization of antiviral compounds aimed at addressing life-threatening infectious diseases.
+Founded in 2006, the company specializes in developing TBR-652 and TBR-220 antagonists specifically for the treatment of HIV/AIDS and hepatitis, along with other related infectious conditions.
+Through its innovative approach, Tobira Therapeutics seeks to provide effective therapies for patients suffering from these serious health challenges.

 Chiasma